-Designated by the fishery management council and local fishery management agencies in 2019, the MUS for the Hawaii archipelago include Deep 7 bottomfish, uku, and three species of crustaceans (Kona crab and two shrimp, H. laevigatus and H. ensifer).
-All other non-pelagic
+As designated by the Council, the MUS in the Hawaii Archipelago include Deep 7 bottomfish, uku, and three species of crustaceans (Kona crab and two shrimp species, H. laevigatus and H. ensifer).
+All other non-pelagic species and non-MUS are considered ECS.
+This section will describe trends in commercial participation, landings, revenue, and price for MUS and ECS.